 These disks are the basic archive of Magellan's scientific data for both research and public interest.
 They have been designed to be usable on all types of computers.
-The National Space Science Data Center (NSSDC) is the principal distributor of the CD-ROM disks.
-The NSSDC CD-ROM Catalog is available on-line which lists all these CD-ROMs.
-NSSDC can also provide software to display the images on most computers.
+The NASA Space Science Data Coordinated Archive (NSSDCA) is the principal distributor of the CD-ROM disks.
+The NSSDCA CD-ROM Catalog is available on-line which lists all these CD-ROMs.
+NSSDCA can also provide software to display the images on most computers.

 The images are stored in directories named by the latitude and longitude at which the mosaic is centered.
 Each directory contains a "browse" image, which shows the entire mosaic at reduced resolution, and 56 "tiles", which show the mosaic broken into smaller pieces of 7 rows by 8 columns.
 Each image consists of a pair of files, named *.img and *.lbl, the "image" and "label" files.

 Each digital image is in VICAR format, the standard Jet Propulsion Laboratory format for digital imagery.
 VICAR stores individual pixels by row and column, with a single extra initial row describing the image in ASCII text.
 If you wish, you can read this first row (the "VICAR label") as text.
 You can also read as text the *.lbl file, which contains a complete description of the image file in a form which both you and your computer can understand.
 You can convert the imagery from VICAR into other formats (GIF, PICT, ...) for use with other software.